Docker Shortcuts

 Directories inside the GridAPPS-D container that you may wish to access:

-• log: This directory contains a copy of the log, which can be viewed by running cat gridappsd.log
+applications: This directory contains custom applications loaded into the platformlog: This directory contains a copy of the log, which can be viewed by runningcat gridappsd.logservices: This directory contains available services and service config files

 It is also possible to access any other folder in container, such as /tmp by running cd /tmp from inside the container